Injustice/SquareNumberTester/README.md

 ##Features

 1. Asks which number you want to test squares up to
+2. Checks if number is valid input
-2. Asks you all the squares up to that number in random order
+3. Asks you all the squares up to that number in random order
-3. Displays a graph of results
+4. Displays a graph of results
-4. Asks to retry or not
+5. Asks to retry or not

 ##Note